mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 > What kind of people were the Ancient Emperors?

-That means, what kind of people were the Ancient Emperors, before Baso Zen Masters, and Buddhas, and patriarchs, and all beings, and enlightenment and delusion, and life and death – what are [they]?
+That means, what kind of people were the Ancient Emperors, before Baso Zen Master, and Buddhas, and patriarchs, and all beings, and enlightenment and delusion, and life and death – what are [they]?

 What are *you* for?
 Whatever you say – “paradise,” and “health,” and “enlightenment, nirvana,” whatever you say – for Baso who was about to die, what is useful?